LouisDesdoigts/dLux/docs/usage.md

 ## Basic Phase Retrieval

-Now that we know how to create a simple optical system, lets see how we can take advangate of the differentiable nature of ∂Lux to perform phase retrieval.
+Now that we know how to create a simple optical system, let's see how we can take advantage of the differentiable nature of ∂Lux to perform phase retrieval.
 We will use the same optical system as before, but this time we will add a phase screen to the aperture.

 ```python
 import jax.numpy as np